-Merchants in the UK are responsible for adhering to all regulations regarding imposing a surcharge on consumers when a card is used for payment.
-It is unlawful for merchants to impose surcharges for payment processing exceeding their own direct processing costs.
+Merchants in Australia are responsible for adhering to all regulations regarding imposing a surcharge on consumers when a card is used for payment.
+New regulations set out by the ACCC have banned businesses from applying excessive surcharges for accepting different payment types.

 Calculating Surcharge Fees

-The following is an example of a swiped £100.00 payment with an added surcharge.
+The following is an example of a chip/contactless $100.00 payment processed with a Square Reader with an added surcharge.

 Some merchants have found third-party fee calculators helpful in understanding the amount to add as a surcharge.
 You can find these online or within the Apple App Store or Google Play.